Why has my Amazon ECS task stopped?

 Failed container health checks

-You can define health checks in the TaskDefinition API.
-Or, you can define health checks in the Dockerfile.
-For more information, see Healthcheck on the Docker website.
+You define health checks in the HealthCheck API or the Dockerfile.
+For more information, see HEALTHCHECK on the Docker website.

 (instance i-##) (port #) is unhealthy in (reason Health checks failed)

-• Verify that the security group attached to the container instance permits traffic.
+• Verify that the security group that's attached to the container instance allows the required traffic.

 Service ABCService: ECS is performing maintenance on the underlying infrastructure hosting the task

-• Review CloudWatch alarms for any changes in your tasks.
+• Create CloudWatch alarms for changes in your service or tasks.

-• Review for any deployments that are scheduled and that might affect your tasks.
+• Review scheduled deployments that might affect your tasks.

 Task stopped by user

-This error message indicates that the task received a StopTask.
-To identify who initiated the call, view StopTask in CloudTrail for userIdentity information.
+The task received a StopTask API.
+To identify the user who initiated the call, view StopTask in AWS CloudTrail for userIdentity information.

 No Container Instances were found in your cluster

-To resolve this error message, review the container instances section for your cluster.
-If needed, launch a container instance.
+To resolve this issue, launch a container instance.

 InvalidParameterException

-To resolve this error message, review your TaskDefinition parameters.
-Any parameters that are defined in TaskDefinition must be present and the Amazon Resource Name (ARN) must be correct.
-Verify that the task role and task execution role have sufficient permissions.
+To resolve this error message, check that the parameters in your TaskDefinition exist and have the correct ARNs.
+Verify that the task role and task execution role have the required permissions.

 You've reached the limit of the number of tasks that you can run concurrently